twentyhub/energyonline/residential/meter-reads.md

 ## How often will my meter be read?
 We will make every effort to read your meter on a regular basis if there are no access issues.

 We are happy to take a meter reading from you at any time.
-There are several ways for you to provide a reading to us; you can either log on to your account online, [email, fax or phone](http://www.energyonline.co.nz/Default.aspx?tabid=66)through your reading to us.
+There are several ways for you to provide a reading to us; you can either log on to your account online, [email, fax or phone](http://www.energyonline.co.nz/Default.aspx?tabid=66) through your reading to us.

 ## Why is my meter not being read?
 The most common reason for Energy Online not being able to read your meter is due to access issues; your meter may be in a location that is difficult for our meter readers to access.